madelynr101/madelynr101/README.md

 - 👋 Hi, I’m Madelyn Weathers
-- 👀 I’m interested in computer science, as broad as it may seem, every branch of computer science interests me.
+- 👀 I’m interested in software engineering.
+Fell free to check out some of my public projects!